Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

 Figure \ref{f:noise_speed_variation} presents the variation in error values for estimation using MHE with changing levels of measurement noise in the presence of moving sensors similar to the setting in Section \ref{s:speed_impact}.
 The legend presents the time (in seconds) between the change in sensor positions using the same position update logic as presented in Section \ref{s:speed_impact}.
 We consider 5 additional sensors in the configuration presented in Figure \ref{f:sensor_config}.
 Noise is implemented in the same way as above.
 The plots for 3 and 7 additional sensors are omitted for brevity.
 As observed in Section \ref{s:speed_impact}, the estimation performance in terms of $\text{RMSE}_{\rho}$ improves with 20 seconds and further lower duration between changes in sensor positions while $\text{RMSE}_v$ only shows a small improvement at a change duration of 1 second and performs similar to the case with fixed positions with a change duration of even 10 and 20 seconds.
-While the error at all frequencies of change in sensor position is observed to increase in a similar manner with increasing noise, the $\text{RMSE}_{\rho}$ is consistently smaller for higher frequencies.
+While the error at all frequencies of change in sensor position is observed to increase similarly with increasing noise, the $\text{RMSE}_{\rho}$ is consistently smaller for higher frequencies.
 A change duration of 10 seconds at $s=20$ performs equivalent to a change duration of 20 seconds at $s=0$.
-In terms of $\text{RMSE}_v$, there is very little change/improvement with a change in position.
-Overall, the plots reiterate that there is merit in using CVs as moving sensors as the improvement in performance helps offset the deterioration caused by the sensor noise.
+In terms of $\text{RMSE}_v$, there is very little change/improvement with a change in position. {Plots for $\text{SMAPE}_{\rho}$ show a smaller difference in magnitude between the curves for the same values on the x-axis compared to $\text{RMSE}_{\rho}$.
+Qualitative examination of the trajectory plots indicates that a majority of the errors at longer change duration occur at higher densities leading to larger denominator values and hence smaller percentage errors.
+Also, for certain segments, the scenarios with longer change duration heavily overestimate the densities at lower actual density values which further leads to reduced percentage errors and hence smaller differences in curves.
+The trajectory plots can be found in Appendix F.} Overall, the evaluation plots reiterate that there is merit in using CVs as moving sensors as the improvement in performance helps offset the deterioration caused by the measurement errors.